Elisabeth Kirkby

-Elisabeth Wilma Burton Kirkby OAM (born 26 January 1921), alternatively Elizabeth Kirkby, is a British Australian retired politician.
-Kirkby entered politics serving with the Australian Democrats in the New South Wales Legislative Council as State Parliamentary Leader from 1981 to 1998, after which she served a seat on local government, as a councillor for Temora from 1999 and 2004.
+Elisabeth Wilma Burton Kirkby OAM (born 26 January 1921), alternatively Elizabeth Kirkby, is a British-born Australian retired politician, actress, radio broadcaster, producer, director and screenwriter.

+Kirkby entered politics in 1977 serving as State Parliamentary Leader with the Australian Democrats in the New South Wales Legislative Council from 1981 to 1998, after which she served a shorter tenure with the Australian Progressive Alliance party with a seat on local government, as a councillor for Temora from 1999 and 2004.

-Prior to her political career Kirkby worked in film, television and theatre, starting from 1938 as an assistant stage manager in her native England before becoming a radio broadcaster, producer, director and screenwriter in Malaysia.
-She emigrated to Australia, where she became known for her small screen role as Lucy Sutcliffe in the serial Number 96.
+Prior to her political career Kirkby worked in the entertainment arts, having started as an Assistant stage manager in her native England in 1938 before becoming an actress in theatre, radio, television and film productions. after working for some years in England, starting her career, she relocated to British Malaya in 1950, after her husband was offered a medical position there, and noting the lack of theatre, served instead as a radio broadcaster, producer, director and screenwriter.
+She emigrated to Australia in 1965, where she continued her acting career and became known for her small screen role as Lucy Sutcliffe in the serial Number 96.

 Early life

-Born in Bolton, Lancashire, (now part of Greater Manchester) north-west England to James Burton Kirkby and Frances Robinson Kirkby's performance career began in the United Kingdom during the second world war, where she spent three years working for the war effort with the woman's branch of the British Army the Auxiliary Territorial Service, and as an entertainer, writer and producer for Stars in Battledress.
+Kirkby was born in Welbeck Road in Bolton, Lancashire, (now part of Greater Manchester) north-west England to James Burton Kirkby and Frances Robinson.
+Kirkby's family moved to Turton before she was one.
+She grew up during the dark years of The Great Depression and noted the closure of numerous cotton mills, native to the area during this period.
+She attended Nottingham Girls High School.

 Entertainment career

-She appeared in telemovies in her native United Kingdom including Mr. Bolfrey and the televised play Love from a Stranger, based on a stage production written by Frank Vosper from a novel by Agatha Christie.
-Kirkby emigrated to Malaya, where she spent 15 years writing, producing and directing for radio and the arts.
-She then relocated to Sydney, Australia in 1965, where she wrote and produced documentaries and educational programs for the ABC, after Kirkby's stint at the ABC, she moved to commercial television in guest starring drama roles.
+Having served as an assistant stage manager, she started her performance career in the United Kingdom in theatre, joining the Manchester Repertory Theatre in 1939; subsequently in 1942 she joined the Liverpool Repertory Theatre, where she worked for a year before joining the Birmingham Repertory Theatre During the Second World War years she also spent three years working for the war effort with the woman's branch of the British Army the Auxiliary Territorial Service, as an entertainer, writer and producer for Stars in Battledress.
+Kirkby appeared in telemovies in her native United Kingdom including Mr. Bolfrey and the televised play Love from a Stranger, based on a stage production written by Frank Vosper from a novel by Agatha Christie.

+Kirkby relocated to Sydney, Australia in 1965, where she wrote and produced documentaries and educational programs for the ABC.
+After Kirkby's stint at the ABC, she moved to commercial television, appearing in guest starring drama roles.
 These included Rip Tide, The Rovers, in Crawford Productions' espionage drama Hunter and their police drama Homicide and in the serial The Group.